genropy/genropy_saved/docs/genro/webpage_elements/widgets/form/db/dbselect.rst

     dbSelect [#]_ is a :ref:`genro_filteringselect` that takes the values through a query on the database [#]_.

-    User can choose between all the values contained into the linked :ref:`genro_database_table` (you have to specify the table from which user makes his selection), and dbSelect keep track into the :ref:`genro_datastore` of the ID of the record chosen by the user.
+    User can choose between all the values contained into the linked :ref:`model_table` (you have to specify the table from which user makes his selection), and dbSelect keep track into the :ref:`genro_datastore` of the ID of the record chosen by the user.

     While user write in the dbSelect, partially matched values will be shown in a pop-up menu below the input text box.